Trophime/python_magnetdb/README.md

 8. PgAdmin setup

-   Run localhost:5050/
-   add a server for magnetdb
+   Load `localhost:5050/` in your web browser add a server for magnetdb

-   Check magnetdb ip server with: docker inspect postgres-app  | grep IPAddress
+   Check magnetdb ip server with: `docker inspect postgres-app  | grep IPAddress`